 Are there any traditional Chinese exercises that can help strengthen the kidneys to help the bones and hence prevent osteoporosis?

 Tai Chi and Qi Gong have been used for centuries to improve health, promote longevity and have specific postures and movements to benefit the kidneys.
-Michael Goodhue in Tauranga New Zealand teaches Qi Gong and also conducts workshops throughout New Zealand and overseas.
-Contact Michael Goodhue here if you are interested.
+Michael Goodhue in Waiheke New Zealand teaches Qi Gong and also conducts workshops throughout New Zealand and overseas.
+Contact Michael Goodhue here or call him on 021735798 if you are interested.